dekoza/mtgpl/_archives/M14_Rulebook.rst

 either player plays something new, it goes on top of the stack and the process repeats.

-[Turn the page to see examples of spells on the stack.]

 Examples of Spells on the Stack
 -------------------------------